lbehrler/WR2-uploader-WX/readme.md

 > **Note:**: If you have an issue with this project, please review your hardware docuemntation first.
 If you are still having an issue or have a software specific issue, please open an issue [here](https://github.com/lbehrler/WR2-uploader-WU/issues).

 This is a Raspberry Pi project that retrieves the weather data values (temperature, humidity, wind speed, ..., etc) in JSON format from the Weather Rack 2.
-The data is amnipulated to meet the [Weather Underground](www.weatherunderground.com); format for uploading of PWS data.
+The data is manipulated to meet the [Weather Underground](www.weatherunderground.com); format for uploading of PWS data.
 I purchased a WeatherRack2 as my first weather station in 2020 and wrote this program to adapt the data feed for my use in both uploading to Weather Underground and in sending basic data to a display (in this case an AstoPi Sense Hat.
 There is code included in the distribution to use a Sense Hat or to forgo the display and have a basic data processor and uploader.

 ## Required Components